maarten-pennings/Lego-Mindstorms/ms4/faq.md

   If you open the Hub connection on the PC, and then select tab Programs, you see the slots with the names of the project they currently store.
 Plus the option to delete or reorder slots.

-- Another way it to only download, not _run_: press the Download button in the slot selection pane.
+- Another way is to only download, not _run_: press the Download button in the slot selection pane.

 - A special way to run is _streaming_ mode.
   It does not save the project in a slot.
 So code is lost on the hub after stopping the program.